nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ### 2.1.3.
-Simple Linear Regression in Python - Step 1
+Simple Linear Regression in Python - Importing and Splitting Data
+#### 2.1.3.1.
+Data
+* Every Row is corresponding to an EMPLOYEE (Observation).
+* For each Employee we have two data : Years of Experience and Salary
+___

+#### 2.1.3.2.
+Goal
+Building a simply linear regression model which will be trained to understand the correlation between the years of experience and the salary.
+___

 ### 2.1.4.
 Simple Linear Regression in Python - Step 2
 ### 2.1.5.
 Simple Linear Regression in Python - Step 3
 ### 2.1.6.
 Simple Linear Regression in Python - Step 4